Posts

 Image

 This is very much a “travelogue style” post.
-If you’re more interested in reading about cycling stuff then you can skip this and head on to the Danube Cycle Wrap Up post.
-After sleeping the sleep of the dead — I really am a 400 threads per inch sheets kind of guy — I enjoyed a proper “hotel breakfast” complete with an…egg station!
+If you're more interested in reading about cycling stuff then you can skip this and head on to the Danube Cycle Wrap Up post.
+After sleeping the sleep of the dead — I really am a 400 threads per inch sheets kind of guy — I enjoyed a proper “hotel breakfast” complete with…an egg station!
 Despite being a 400 tpi sheets guy, I still consider an egg station the height of sophistication and class.
-However, there was no time to lose langourously savouring a freshly cooked omelette and high quality sourdough bread.
+However, there was no time to langourously savour a freshly cooked omelette and high quality sourdough bread.
 I had a major European city to “do” and I had about 8 hours to do it.
 First stop was the National Museum Of The History Of Romania because it was practically next door to the hotel.
 I had some great hopes for this museum and the façade certainly promised treasures within.
-A promisingly classical look to this one.
-I was to be sorely disappointed by this museum.
-I was first in the door and was directed to a confusing array of desks wher
+A promisingly classical look to this one. ...

 Day 15: Constanța to Bucharest